 Who They Were and What They Did

 Founded with seed funding from the J.W.
 McConnell Family Foundation, Victoria Foundation, and United Way, Leadership Victoria started as a Volunteer Victoria program before becoming independent in 2008.
-Notable supporters included business leaders like Jim and Sandi Treliving, who shared leadership ideas through special events.
+Notable supporters included business leaders like Jim Treliving and Sandi Treliving, who contributed to fundraising efforts and participated in community forums, reinforcing the link between business success and civic responsibility within the broader leadership victoria network.

 In Victoria’s nonprofit landscape, the organization filled a unique role.
 They bridged gaps between sectors, connecting government workers with business leaders and nonprofit staff.
-This cross-sector approach helped build networks that lasted beyond the program itself.
+This cross-sector approach reflected a practical community leadership model that emphasized collaboration over hierarchy.
 When community challenges arose, Leadership Victoria alumni often stepped up with solutions, drawing on connections made through the organization.
+As of 2026, many of those alumni-driven initiatives remain active and have grown independently.

 Mission focus: